kamplus/FakeNewsSetGen/README.md

 ﻿## FakeNewsSetGen

-A process that builds Fake News datasets that contain news propagation data and support comparison amid the state-of-the-art MLFN
+A process that builds Fake News datasets that contain news propagation data and support comparison amid the state-of-the-art machine learning-based methods to automatically detect Fake News (MLFN).

 ##  Overview:
  FakeNewsSetGen contains 4 stages, grouped in two folders: `FirstAndSecondStage` and  `ThirdAndFourthStage`, according to the functional macro model that can be consulted in the file: `FakeNewsSetGen.png`.